kareem2002-k/Resturant-App/README.md

 1. Clone the repository: `git clone https://github.com/your-username/Restaurant-App.git`
 2. Navigate to the project directory: `cd Restaurant-App`
 3. Open the project in Xcode: `open RestaurantApp.xcodeproj`
+4. Open the server side and in database connection add your username,password and database name
+5. Run "go run main.go" in terminal while opening the server folder

 ## Usage